walteraa/kubernetes_tutorials/k8s-usage/using-googldnms-on-prem/README.md

 secret "dns-credential" created
 ```

-Now we are able to mount the secret in the federation-controller-manager pod/container by configuring its deployment spec
+Now we are able to mount the secret in the federation-controller-manager pod/container by editing its deployment spec

 ```bash
 ubuntu@walter-master:~$ kubectl edit deploy -n federation-system   kfed-controller-manager